 He didn’t stop there.

-He went on to explain the Trevor statement as I was clearly confused about how I should take this information.
+He went on to explain the Trevor statement as I was clearly confused about how to take this information.
 He said, “Trevor will come from money and be educated.
 She is going to leave you for him.
 Wouldn’t you?”

 Before he could finish saying I am doing nothing with my life, I cut him off and told him he sounded stupid, and he didn’t know what I had planned.
 I gave a fake smile and walked away to remain calm.